 Washington rec dispensaries and med centers address the canna-needs of over seven million people.
 The State marijuana industry experienced hundreds of dispensary closures leading up to and after the June 30th, 2016 licensing deadline set forth by the CPPA.
 If an established, yet poorly regulated, medical dispensary was unable to acquire a recreational license — by proof of good standing and $$$ — the business would become entirely illegal to run on July 1st, 2016.

-This not only changed the way patients access medicine, it changed the number of reliable methods to get marijuana in the state, while also exposing those with medical recommendations to changes in quality, quantity, and price.
-Med dispensaries were no longer able to charge just sales taxes on medical patients, instead, having to levy the full 37% excise tax as they do with recreational sales.
-While rec dispensaries in Washington continue to see solid growth in sales, the impact of the CPPA on patients removes a patient’s ability to grow their own weed unless they voluntarily register with a database administered by the State Department of Health.
+This not only changed the way consumers access their product, it changed the number of reliable methods to get marijuana in the state, while also exposing those with medical recommendations to changes in quality, quantity, and price.
+Med dispensaries were no longer able to charge just sales taxes on medical consumers, instead, having to levy the full 37% excise tax as they do with recreational sales.
+While rec dispensaries in Washington continue to see solid growth in sales, the impact of the CPPA on medical consumers removes a consumer’s ability to grow their own weed unless they voluntarily register with a database administered by the State Department of Health.

 Washington rec dispensaries, for instance, are much more limited in the strength of an edible per dose.
 If you are accustomed to purchasing high potency edibles, where the doses are individually above 10 mg, the recreational market is a severe disservice to those with debilitating illness.
 However, the absorption of past medical freedoms into rec dispensaries in Washington does have the ability to reduce cost to the consumer by increasing legal and taxed sale revenues, establishing a long run demand where prices — barring any future significant overhauls — will decrease.

 Another example involves at-home cultivation.
-Patients who register voluntarily on the State database will be eligible for plant counts.
-The physician may recommend up to 15 plants for a patient, though most get between four and six.
-This is changed from 15 plants per patient, whom were at no point required to register on a database.
-While privacy is a concern, this measure may just further aid in legal adherence, decreasing the financial burden on patients and, possibly, slowing price changes within the market.
+Consumers who register voluntarily on the State database will be eligible for plant counts.
+The physician may recommend up to 15 plants for a cardholder, though most get between four and six.
+This is changed from 15 plants per cardholder, whom were at no point required to register on a database.
+While privacy is a concern, this measure may just further aid in legal adherence, decreasing the financial burden on medical consumers and, possibly, slowing price changes within the market.

 For updates on all things Washington Marijuana, don’t forget to check out our News Feed and Blog.
 Discounts to the dispensaries nearest you, along with industry event schedules and a job board — Leafbuyer.com, your one-stop cannabis savings stop.